 23. All single games are nine innings.
 Doubleheaders games, when necessary, are 9 innings each unless both managers agree to 7 innings.
 Official games require completion of at least 5 innings (4 1/2 innings if the home team is winning).
 Umpires have the right to call games because of bad weather, dangerous field conditions, or darkness.
 In case of lightning, umpires must wait at least 30 minutes before calling the game.

 24. If there is a ten run margin at the end of seven innings (five innings for a seven inning game) and at least 2 hours have been played, the game is over.
 A team may concede at any time.
-No inning may start after three hours from the starting time unless there is a two run or less spread, in which case the game continues until the run spread is greater than two runs at the completion of an inning.
+No inning may start after three hours from the starting time for a nine inning game or two hours and fifteen minutes for scheduled seven inning game unless there is a two run or less spread, in which case the game continues until the run spread is greater than two runs at the completion of an inning.
 The strike zone is the same from start to finish regardless of the score.

 25. It is the responsibility of the home team to score the game, if necessary, with the help of the visiting team, a spectator, or other source.